greggman/twgl.js/README.md

 *   `twgl.setUniforms` sets the uniforms
 *   `twgl.createTextures` creates textures various sorts

-There's a few extra helpers but those 5 functions are the core.
+There's a few extra helpers and lower-level functions if you need them but those 5 functions are the core of TWGL.

-Compare the code for a point lit cube.
+Compare the TWGL vs WebGL code for a point lit cube.

 ### Compiling a Shader and looking up locations